legumeinfo/gene-fam-assign/README.md

 as hmmer hmm "databases" (compressed and indexed HMMs), for the LIS, SoyBase, and PeanutBase projects (or generally, for any set of proteomes against an HMM collection).

+Also see https://github.com/legumeinfo/lis_gfa/ , which accomplishes the same task, using a singularity container rather than a conda environment.
+The approaches mainly differ in the hmmsearch intermediate formats and parsing approaches.
+The management of parallelization is also somewhat different -- the present repo relying more on parallelization via spawning multiple `hmmsearch` tasks and `lis_gfa` relying on the --cpu parameter of hmmsearch.

 ## Installation method 1: installation of scripts and dependencies with conda